 The clothing worn for sleeping has a revealing history.
 What one chooses to wear to bed is a personal matter.
-One might be perfectly happy with a matching striped pajama, while another person might choose to sleep in a cute nightgown, or with absolutely nothing.
-But do you know how current sleepwear came to be?
+Someone might be perfectly happy with a striped pajama set, while another person might choose to sleep in a cute nightgown, or with absolutely nothing.
+But do we know how current sleepwear reached its present state?
 The history of pajamas is more surprising than you think!

 Where the Word Comes From

-Just to provide some context, although it has been mentioned in other posts, the word "pajama" comes from the Indian word "piejamah," which describes the loose trousers tied at the waist worn in this culture.
-British colonists admired these comfortable trousers as the perfect garment to wear when taking an afternoon nap, and it wasn't long before the outfit was considered perfect for any sleeping time.
-When the colonists returned to Britain, the trend became fashionable.
+Just to set the context, although it has been mentioned in other entries, the word "pijama" comes from the Indian word "piejamah," which describes the loose pants tied at the waist used in that culture.
+British colonists admired these comfortable pants as the perfect garment to wear when taking an afternoon nap, and it wasn’t long before the outfit was considered perfect for any sleep time.
+When the colonists returned to Great Britain, the trend became fashionable.

-Pajamas are not just for sleeping: in the early 1900s, a fashion designer named Paul Poiret created silk pajamas to be worn in public during the day and night.
-And today, in some Asian countries, people still enjoy wearing full pajama sets in public.
+Pajamas are not just for sleeping: in the early 1900s, a fashion designer named Paul Poiret created silk pajamas to wear in public during the day and night.
+And today, in some Asian countries, people still like to wear full pajama sets in public.
 In Japan, this trend goes a step further.
-Some people go out in something called Kigurumi, which are pajamas designed to look like giant stuffed animal costumes.
+Some people go out wearing something called Kigurumi, which are pajamas made to look like giant stuffed animal costumes.

-Pajamas with feet are not always for kids: in fact, they started out as something designed for adults.
-The first versions were made when people began sewing socks onto the bottoms of their pajama pants.
-It wasn't just to keep their feet warm; it was to prevent insects like termites from nibbling on their toes.
+Pajamas with feet are not always for children: they actually started as something designed for adults.
+The first versions were made when people began sewing socks onto the bottom of their pajama pants.
+It wasn’t just to keep their feet warm; it was to prevent insects like termites from nibbling their toes.

 Sleeping caps were popular everywhere in the 19th century.
-The purpose is quite obvious: to keep a person's head warm during the winter while sleeping.
+The purpose is quite obvious: to keep a person’s head warm during winter while sleeping.
 But the design has some mental background.
-The pointed cap is long enough to wrap around the neck like a scarf, but not so long as to suffocate in the middle of the night.
+The pointed cap is long enough to wrap around the neck like a scarf, but not so much as to choke in the middle of the night.

 Who Needs Pajamas?
 Contradictions

 Those who prefer to be naked are usually those who feel comfortable with their bodies.
-In general, people wear clothes to protect their extremities and because nudity is perceived as something unacceptable in society; from the perspective of good manners, it is simply frowned upon.
+In general, people wear clothes to protect their limbs and because nudity is perceived as unacceptable in society; from good manners, it is simply frowned upon.

 Tastes and Preferences

-Everyone has their preferences when it comes to sleeping, so we should aim to determine how many people prefer to sleep in pajamas.
-Does sleeping naked affect the quality of sleep?
-What about the frequency with which people connect with a good rest on naked nights?
+Everyone has their preferences when it comes to sleeping, so it would be worth determining how many people prefer to sleep with a pajama.
+Does sleeping naked affect sleep quality?
+What about the frequency with which people connect with good rest on naked nights?

 There are dozens of reasons why people choose to sleep without clothes.
-While there are many articles that mention health-related reasons for sleeping naked, the most commonly cited reason is that it is comfortable to sleep naked.
-Approximately 58% of a survey reflected that it was relaxing, and more than 54% of respondents stated that they slept better naked.
+While many articles mention health-related reasons for sleeping naked, the most commonly cited reason is that it was comfortable to sleep naked.
+Approximately 58% of a survey reflected that it was relaxing and more than 54% of respondents stated that they slept better naked.

-Some people tried to avoid sweating while they slept, and others wanted their skin to be free and able to breathe.
-The less common reasons included wanting to improve their love life, keeping the noble parts free and happy, and because they wore clothes all day.
+Some people tried to avoid sweating while sleeping, and others wanted their skin to be free and able to breathe.
+Less common reasons included wanting to improve their love life, keep the private parts free and happy, and because they wore clothes all day.

-Just like with those who prefer to sleep naked, there are reasons why some prefer to sleep dressed in pajamas.
-The most common reasons for men were the desire to avoid the sheets rubbing against their private parts, while women were more interested in staying warm and protected at night.
+Just like those who prefer to sleep naked, there are reasons why some prefer to sleep dressed in pajamas.
+The most common reasons for men were the desire to prevent the sheets from rubbing their private parts, and women were more interested in staying warm and protected at night.

 Pajamas Are the Key to a Happy Life

-Choosing some nice and comfortable pajamas can be equally comforting.
-There are some excellent pajamas that also come with the added benefit of looking impeccable.
-Self-esteem is primarily influenced by how someone looks on the outside.
+Choosing nice and comfortable pajamas can be equally comforting.
+There are some excellent pajamas that also come with the added advantage of looking impeccable.
+Having self-esteem is mainly influenced by how someone looks on the outside.

 As a result, one will wake up in the morning with a poor opinion of oneself even before the day begins.
 This can be especially bad if someone spends the night with their partner.
 There won’t be much romance under the sheets.
 This can be one of the triggers for the end of a relationship.

-Human beings are easily influenced by external factors.
+Humans are easily influenced by external factors.
 The way a person behaves in their privacy ultimately reflects in public.
-For example, a person's behavior in the bedroom is reflected in the confidence they have outside of it.
-Ultimately, if a person does not feel special in their bed, they will find it difficult to feel good at work or on the street.
+For example, behavior in the bedroom reflects the confidence one has outside of it.
+Ultimately, if a person does not feel special in their bed, it will be difficult for them to feel good at work or on the street.

-It is important to keep in mind that it takes the same effort to put on an ugly, old, and worn-out t-shirt as it does to put on a clean and attractive pajama.
-However, the reward for dressing clean and comfortably is much greater.
+It is important to keep in mind that it takes the same effort to put on an ugly, old, worn-out shirt as it does to put on a clean and attractive pajama.
+However, the reward for dressing clean and comfortable is much greater.
 Therefore, a few simple tricks are all it takes to make rest and life more amazing.

-If a person is sleeping with their partner, it is definitely commendable, the simple fact of taking the time to look good in bed.
-In addition to that, it will be noticeable that confidence takes a great boost when they wake up in the morning.
-The result will be better sleep patterns, which will lead to better health and less fatigue at the end of the day.
+If a person is sleeping with their partner, it will definitely be commendable to take the time to look good in bed.
+Besides that, it will be noticed that confidence gets a big boost when they wake up in the morning.
+The result will be better sleep patterns, leading to better health and less fatigue at the end of the day.
 A domino effect that has far-reaching positive consequences.

-The challenge here is to find something that feels good to wear to bed.
-One could bet that feeling better is synonymous with sleeping better.
-And if you share the bed with a partner, it's almost a resounding yes that they will appreciate it too.
-So treating yourself to some new and comfortable pajamas is always a good idea.
-It will be a great decision to do so.
-Visit our website El Búho Nocturno and you will surely find your ideal pajamas.
+The challenge here is to find something to feel good wearing to bed.
+One would bet that feeling better is synonymous with sleeping better.
+And if you share the bed with a partner, it’s almost a definite yes that they will appreciate it too.
+So gifting yourself some new and pleasant pajamas is never too much.
+It will be a great success to do so.
+Visit our website El Búho Nocturno and you will surely find your ideal pajama.